thepang/thepang.github.io/_posts/2020-01-27-BGG-linear-regression.md

 ---
 layout: post
-title: What BGG data has to say about high Geek Rating
+title: Project 2 - What BGG data has to say about high Geek Rating
 ---

 # The project introduction